Oops and Daisies

 My baby boy was 8 months old when my family and I went to Punta Cana, a trip I earned with Younique in 2017.

-I spent less time worrying, and more time doing the things I wanted… like going up to Michigan with my family more times than I can count in one year.
-And I became more grateful for the people and things I already had in my life.
+I spent less time worrying, and more time doing the things I wanted, like going up to Michigan with my family more times than I can count in one year.
+Last but not least, I became more grateful for the people and things I already had in my life.

 As I grew personally and my mindset shifted, I also grew professionally.
-I hit Elite status with my Younique makeup/skincare business in March — with my sweet little boy sleeping on my chest… and in June I earned not just a trip to Punta Cana for myself, but my husband too (and was able to take my kids with us).
+I hit Elite status with my makeup/skincare business in March — with my sweet little boy sleeping on my chest — and in June, I earned a trip to Punta Cana for my family.

-As for this blog, it’s been growing too, and getting more attention (something I plan to continue more into the new year too), and I’ve returned to some dreams that I’d given up on in the past, namely becoming an author.
+As for this blog, it’s been growing too, and getting more attention (something I plan to continue more into the new year too).
+Last but not least, I’ve returned to some dreams I’d given up on in the past, namely becoming an author.

 Don’t want to miss a blog post?
 Be sure to subscribe to Oops & Daisies here.